This post brought to you by Chase. The content and opinions expressed below are that of Everything Finance.

 Maintenance and Renovations

 Trees fall on roofs.
 Gutters need cleaning.
-Driveways need repair… A standard rule of thumb is to budget at least 1% of your home’s purchase price each year for home maintenance costs.
+Driveways need repair… A standard rule of thumb is to budget at least 1% of your home’s purchase price each year for home maintenance costs, of course there are services as Palm Beach Roofing Expert that are more affordable for this repairs, but you still need to pay for this.

 Maintenance can include things such as painting, replacing roof shingles, fixing or upgrading plumbing and wiring.
 The amount you will need to pay for maintenance can depend on the age of the home, the previous owners’ upkeep and the climate.